shopware5/shopware/UPGRADE-5.4.md

 	These paths are configurable in the `config.php`, see `engine/Shopware/Configs/Default.php` for defaults

+* Backend widgets of plugins will be now removed after uninstall

 ### Changes

 * Updated mPDF to v6.1.4 and included it via composer